12 Hours of Christmas

 In addition to the clubhouse, Seeds of Hope is opening a shelter for girls who are not safe in their own homes.
 The shelter is in the final stages of preparation and licensing.
 It should be ready to accept girls by Christmas.
 The shelter will be able to house up to 16 girls.

-If their stories touch you like they touched me, you can support their program by buying jewelry made of abalone and river shells or making tax-deductible donations to their 501(c)3.
+If their stories touch you as they touched me, you can support their program by buying jewelry made of abalone and river shells or making tax-deductible donations to their 501(c)3.
 Go to www.seedsofhopecr.com.
 If you are in the Colorado Springs area, I have some extras I can sell to you; I’ll even deliver.
 The earrings are $12.50 to $15, and bracelets are $10.
 If you are considering a monthly donation, think about friends who could join you to sponsor one girl for $125.
 Donations of $10, $25, or $50 quickly add up to make a huge difference in the lives of these girls and their entire families.